henrikfo/Mask3D/README.md

 Edit the scripts for appropriate needs.
 Increase the batch size and lower the voxel size when large amout of vRAM is available.
-Minimum requirements to run this uinedited scripts
+Minimum requirements to run this unedited scripts
 ```
 ~ 20 GB RAM
 ~ 12 GB vRAM